Welcome New Students!

 The center provides writing support to Penn students and faculty across the disciplines.
 In addition to providing individual writing guidance and feedback to our students, the Marks Family Writing Center also presents writing workshops across campus, consults with faculty and assists them with designing and responding to writing assignments, and engages in community outreach.

-SEAS has two Engineering librarians available to assist them with any homework, research, or information needs.
+Penn Engineering has dedicated librarians available to assist them with any homework, research, or information needs.
 Their contact information is below:

-Penn Career Services was founded in 1926 and is the centralized career resource center for Penn undergraduate students, graduate and professional students in Annenberg School for Communication, Arts and Sciences, Graduate School of Education, Engineering, Nursing, Perelman School of Medicine (master’s and PhD), School of Engineering and Applied Science, Social Policy and Practice, Weitzman School of Design, and Wharton School doctoral students, post-doctoral fellows, and alumni.
+Penn Career Services was founded in 1926 and is the centralized career resource center for Penn undergraduate, graduate and professional students in Annenberg School for Communication, Arts & Sciences, Graduate School of Education, Engineering, Nursing, Perelman School of Medicine (master’s and PhD), Social Policy and Practice, Weitzman School of Design, and Wharton School doctoral students, post-doctoral fellows, and alumni.

 Career Services for: